How to Create Utilization Reports in Jira?

 A lot of businesses find it difficult to measure resource utilization accurately.
 This post will help you to understand how to measure resource utilization and will introduce you the basics of Jira reporting.

 Resource utilization is defined as the extent to which an organization uses its available human, and non-human resources (e.g. staff, materials, machines, etc.) to produce products and services.
 The term resource utilization is a broader concept that encompasses efficiency, effectiveness, and capacity.
+Utilization report stands for a visual representation of utilization data for efficient resource management.

 The proper utilization of resources will help the business to grow.
 Resource utilization is the degree to which resources are being employed to generate revenue.
 In other words, it's a measure of how well the company is using its various assets, including people, to generate sales and make profits.